kairosinc/api-examples/demo/emotion/README.md

 * APP_KEY - Application Key
 * API_URL - URL of the API server
 * DEMO1_ID - Media ID of the first preprocessed video
-* DEMO2_ID - Media ID of the second preprocessed video
-* DEMO3_ID - Media ID of the third preprocessed video
-* STAGE - Environment (dev, prod, stage)
+* DEMO_ENV - Environment (dev, prod, stage)

 ---

 ## Dependencies
-Libraries hosted by content delivery networks:
+Javascript libraries hosted by content delivery networks:
 * jquery.js
 * jquery-ui.js
 * bootstrap.js
 * highcharts.js
-* handlebars.js
+* handlebars.js (used for error message display)
-* clipboard.js
+* clipboard.js (used for copy function in JSON display)
 * gumadapter.js

 Note: These dependencies can be also be saved locally.